 Local newspapers win

 The state association holds a Better Newspaper Contest each year with judges from another state choosing the top entries in various categories among state newspapers that compete within circulation classes.
-Newspaper professionals from Illinois judged this year's contest.

 The first place award went to Publisher David Phillips in the category for best columnist.

 "A column that stands out from the rest.
 Nicely written," noted the judges.
-"The columnist makes a point of writing about news that occurred in the community, elevating the discussion and sometimes giving readers a peek at the story behind the story.
+"The columnist makes a point of writing about news that occurred in the community, elevating the discussion and sometimes giving readers a peak at the story behind the story.
 Excellent, thoughtful, well done."

 The Spring Grove Herald won second place in general reporting.
 "The Spring Grove Herald offers its readers a good mix of well-reported stories," commented the judges about the award.
 "The paper does not shy away from hard news and provides a good mix of community news event coverage."

 The Spring Grove Herald also won second place for headline writing.
 "Nice paper overall, and good use of headlines with some stories," commented the judges.
-"Nice job of covering the basics of this category in your paper."
+"Nice job to covering the basics of this category in your paper."

 Craig Moorhead, who primarily writes for the Spring Grove Herald, but also writes sports for the Republican-Leader and News-Record and has written stories for the Bluff Country Reader, won two awards for his writing.